menu

 Charleston is a tiny city located in the state of Tennessee.
 With a population of 675 people and just one neighborhood, Charleston is the 315th largest community in Tennessee.

-When you are in Charleston, you'll notice that it is more blue-collar than most other communities in America.
-61.13% of Charleston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Charleston is generally considered to be a blue-collar town.
+61.13% of the Charleston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Charleston is a city of production and manufacturing workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Charleston who work in office and administrative support (8.31%), food service (5.65%), and sales jobs (3.99%).

 The population of Charleston has a very low overall level of education: only 7.17% of people over 25 hold a 4-year college degree or higher.